normanarnold492/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, always strive to write clear and concise code that can be easily understood and maintained by others.
 This often involves making design choices that favor readability over clever optimizations, and consistently following established conventions and best practices.
 Remember, code is read far more often than it's written."

 In essence, focus on writing clean, simple code rather than overly complex solutions.
 It will save time, reduce errors, and improve collaboration within your team.

+# 2024-01-12
+- Today's programming wisdom is to always prioritize code readability and maintainability.
+This means writing concise, well-structured, and easy-to-understand code that can be easily modified and expanded upon as needed.
+To achieve this, follow these best practices:

+1. Use clear variable, function, method, class, module, etc. names that accurately represent their purpose and functionality.
+2. Follow coding conventions and standards for the language and framework you're using.
+These guidelines exist to ensure consistency and reduce the likelihood of errors.
+3. Break your code into logical, modular chunks that perform a single, focused task. this makes it easier to reason about the code and to reuse or share parts of it.
+4. Comment yourcode, both in the source code itself and in documentation, to explain what it does, why it' s there, how it works, any known issues, or anything else that might be helpful for someone else to understand.
+5. Write tests and use version control to make it easy to experiment, debug,and maintain your work.
+Test-driven development (TDD) can help ensure your solutions are robust and efficient.
+6. Learn and stay up-todate with the latest programming techniques, tools, libraries, frameworks,etc., as they can significantly improve your productivity and the quality of yourwork.
+7. Be open to feedback and criticism, use it to improve and learn from your mistakes.
+Don't be afraid to ask for help or advice from others in your field.